Absentee Voting for Delaware Citizens

 - Only Democrats can vote in a Democratic Primary and Republicans in a Republican Primary.

-- Have your affidavit notarized if your reason is in Section B.
+- Have your request form notarized if your reason is in Section B.

 - Only vote for one candidate for each office.
 (NOTE: You may vote for three candidates for Wilmington City Council-at-Large).